YBHwang/clova-developer-guide/en-JP/CEK/References/ClovaHomeInterface/Error_Interfaces.md

 * [`TargetOfflineError`](#TargetOfflineError)

 ## ExpiredAccessTokenError {#ExpiredAccessTokenError}
-Sent to CEK as a response if the access token received from the [authorization server](/CEK/Guides/Link_User_Account.md#BuildAuthServer) during the [account linking](/CEK/Guides/Link_User_Account.md) process is expired.
+Sent to CEK as a response if the access token issued from the [authorization server](/CEK/Guides/Link_User_Account.md#BuildAuthServer) during the [account linking](/CEK/Guides/Link_User_Account.md) process is expired.
 When CEK receives this message, a predefined error message is sent to the client.

 ### Payload fields